parappayo/short-uuid-flask/README.md

 Note that `wsgi.py` is a default entry point that Flask looks for.

+## But Does it Make Sense?

+Not really.
+Rather than deploying a web service just to generate uuids, you're typically better off just having services locally generate their own as needed.
+I would expect the perf and maintenance cost of having a dedicated uuid generating service to be much highter than the cost of each service that needs to generate uuids figuring out how to do it.

 ## Short UUID Strings

 A goal of this project is to produce short strings.
 The core of this demo is the following one-liner: